menno94/fair_data_demo/README.md

 Project Organization
 --------------------
-The project organization is created with cookiecutter.
+The project organization is created with cookiecutter:

+`cookiecutter gl:deltares/imod/cookiecutter-reproducible-project`

+This results in the following structure:

     .